Frequently Asked Questions and Answers

-How will this school help the St. Lucie School District move toward the next level of excellence?
+How will this school help SLPS move toward the next level of excellence?

 This school will provide its teachers and students the broad expertise and emerging knowledge gained by working regularly with district staff, university faculty and innovative researchers.
 The school will also serve as a teacher demonstration, professional development and graduate studies site, assisting current and new teachers with the real world challenges and emerging opportunities of Florida's educational future.